-‘Call of the Yeti’ has the gang going on a weekend trip to a cabin in the woods, and of course Vince is struggling to pick which clothes he’s taking, because the tudor look might come back in while they’re gone.
+This episode has the gang going on a weekend trip to a cabin in the woods, and of course Vince is struggling to pick which clothes he’s taking, because the Tudor look might come back in while they’re gone.
 As usual Howard has decided he’s one thing or another and wants to photograph the elusive Yeti, and of course he gets himself caught.
 But as usual Vince goes to rescue him before he gets ‘loved up’ by the frisky queen yeti.
 I always forget about this episode, but honestly on its own its pretty funny, certainly one of the standouts of the second series, I think it makes me laugh every time I watch it particularly the stories of Bollo’s friend Chinquo which were frankly hilarious.
 This episode also continues the trend of Vince being mistaken for a woman, and I will say this, he would make a very pretty lady.
 Also Howard really could use some Owl beaks.
 I think I’ll give this episode a 3/5.

-‘The Priest and the Beast’ is mostly a story within a story scenario, Vince and Howard can’t find any inspiration for their new tracks, although if I had a mirrorball suit I’d just go to my meeting with the record studio and let the suit do the talking.
+This episode is mostly a story within a story scenario, Vince and Howard can’t find any inspiration for their new tracks, although if I had a mirrorball suit I’d just go to my meeting with the record studio and let the suit do the talking.
 Anyway with their meeting wit Pie face records looming they turn to Naboo for some ‘potions and lotions’ to capture their muse, he instead tells them the story of of Rudi van Disarzio and Spider Dijon (Also played by Barratt and Fielding) when they went searching for a new sound for their own music.
 Also for those that are interested you get to see Naboo topless in this episode as well.
 Also Bollo drumming reminded me of the Cadbury Advert where the Gorilla drums the tune to Phil Collins, which you can check out here if you haven’t see it.
 I still wish I had a door in my head, apparently it’s really easy, all you need to do is have a moment of pure growth, and also exist inside the Boosh Universe.
 Also best line in the episode “That is not the sound we are looking for, that is pornography with bongos”.
 I like this episode but it always felt a little like filler to me, and so it doesn’t rank too highly among my favourites, but it’s still good.
 This episode makes great use of the surrealness of the show and has some really funny moments, but we’re now two episodes in and the second season hasn’t really hit home yet.
 I think I’ll give this a 2.5/5.

 This episode has Vince and Howard break out Naboo’s secret magic books to impress some goth girls (played by the Dee Plume and Sue Denim of Robots in Disguise) because he claimed he was a Warlock.
 He starts off trying a few low level white magic spells which fail to impress before taking one of Naboo’s dark magic books and summoning the fierce and dangerous demon Nanatoo.
 She just so happens to look like a little old lady and so the girls leave further unimpressed and Howard and Vince fail to notice she nicked the book.
 Also point of order, Howard and about every Ned I went to high school with seems to think goths are obsessed with shitting, as a previous poser goth I can tell you they are not.
 This episode grounds this season and connects it properly to the new setting and for that alone it ranks highly, but it also happens to be a really good episode.
 It was also on constantly, whenever I’d come home late at night and switch on BBC 3 this episode was literally always playing.
 Anyway the powerful and evil demon Nanatoo is loose with a book that only makes her more dangerous and Vince and Howard are tasked by Naboo with getting the book back and averting the granny apocalypse, Nanageddon.
 I think overall I’ll give it a 4/5.

-‘Fountain of Youth’ reveals that Naboo is an alien from the planet Xooberon that’s weird, although no weirder than him being a shaman i suppose.
+This episode reveals that Naboo is in fact an alien from the planet Xooberon that’s weird, although no weirder than him being a shaman i suppose.
 This episode has one of the best song chunklets in the entire show, ‘Time is calling my name’ It might be a little bit melancholic but i just really love it.
 Anyway this episode has Howard having an age crisis which seems to be unresolvable until Bollo lets it slip that Naboo has access to the ‘Fountain of Youth’, easily accessible via the desert of nightmares…of course it is.
 This episode in particular reminds me just how funny a character actor Rich Fulcher is.
-As usual Howards end up screwed and Vince ends up on top, literally this time, because Vince ends up as ‘the chosen one’ while Howard ends up as a slave.
+As usual Howard end up screwed over and Vince ends up on top.
+Literally this time, because Vince ends up as ‘the chosen one’ while Howard ends up as a slave.
 This episode has my favourite Noel Fielding character in it ‘The Hitcher’ the green skinned cockney.
 This episode was legitimately really funny and I liked all the characters.
 We also meet Sandstorm, whose attitude boils down to not being able to masturbate because he’s made of sandpaper, Vince gives him gloves which solve the problem and earn his loyalty.
 Also this episode has one of my favourite crimps, the one about soup.
 This episode ends with Howard and Vince transformed into babies, lets hope they’re back to normal for next week.
 I rate this episode a 4/5.

-‘The Legend of Old Gregg’ is the episode that comes to mind when I think of The Mighty Boosh, and much like Nanageddon it was always on for some reason.
+This is the episode that instantly comes to mind when I think of The Mighty Boosh, and much like Nanageddon it was always on for some reason.
 This episode has Howard and Vince leave London to let the stink die down after a really bad gig.
 They travel to a village called the Black Lake here they meet some colourful characters.
 This episode continues the trend established in the season 1 episode ‘Fire’ where a character beckoned for everyone to gather round, only for an ordinarily inanimate object to try and gather round only to be told “Not you, [insert object name]”.
 Personally I think it’s a brilliant sight gag that they were careful not to overuse.
-This episode introduces the titilar Old Gregg, an intersex merman with what he refers to as a downstairs mix-up.
+This episode introduces the titular Old Gregg, an intersex merman with what he refers to as a downstairs mix-up.
 He seems to be mad, obsessed with Baileys and watercolours and Howard.
 He’s desperate for love and unfortunately for Howard he’s decided he wants him.
 Old Gregg is responsible for the best music number in the entire show, one that I still sing today, ‘Love Games’ it’s upbeat, and weird and funny and in many ways is the epitome of The Mighty Boosh.
 Anyways to get him to stay Old Gregg shows Howard, The Funk, a purple basketball sized alien creature whose excretions are known to make people funky and musically talented.
 He of course steals them and escapes from Old Gregg, although the end scene of Vince and Howard driving the van away with Old Gregg on the roof leaves things unclear.
 I’ll give this episode a 4/5 as well.